morrislaptop/vscode-open-in-sublime-merge/README.md

-# VSC Open in SourceTree
+# VSC Open in Sublime Merge

-Adds a command for opening the current project in [SourceTree](https://www.sourcetreeapp.com/).
+Adds a command for opening the current project in [Sublime Merge](https://www.sublimemerge.com/).

 - If there is a file open, it will open the git repo for that file
 - If it is a workspace, it will ask you what folder you would like to open